mkozturk/turkishnames/README.md

 SERIF | 35247 | 5892 | 41139
 NUR | 3286 | 35213 | 38499

 The names above are sorted according to their overall count.
 However, many of them are biased toward being male names.
-Alternatively, one can sort them according to some "equality score", which I define as 1 - |males - females|/total.
+Alternatively, one can sort the names according to some "equality score", which I define as 1 - |males - females|/total.
 So if a name is carried by an equal number of people in each gender its score is 1.
 If there is a strong bias for one gender, its score is close to 0.

 Here are the first 20 unisex names sorted according to the equality score.
-We count only names that occur more than 10,000 people.
+We count only names that are carried by more than 10,000 people.
+(See the file *unisex_names_equality_score* for a complete list.)

 Name | Male | Female | Total | Score
 -----|----|----|----|----